Frank S. Polestino Trial Advocacy Institute

 Our Trial Competitions

 Throughout the academic year, we participate in national and regional competitions around the country.
 Our competition teams have excelled in the last several years.
-Here are just some of their notable achievements:
+Here are just some of our notable achievements 2016-2017:

-- Semi-finalists -- ABA National Criminal Justice Mock Trial Competition
+- Semi-Finalist – ABA National Criminal Justice Trial Competition

-- Best Advocate -- Georgetown White Collar Crime Mock Trial Competition
+- Best Advocate – FSU College of Law Mock Trial Competition

-- Best Direct -- Quinnipiac Criminal Justice Trial Advocacy Competition
+- Best Advocate – Quinnipiac Trial Advocacy Competition

 PTAI’s annual internal competitions include the: